-H – Calling for help by physician
+H – Call for help.

-E – Evaluating episiotomy (small vaginal incision)
+E – Evaluating episiotomy (small vaginal incision).

 L – Legs (The doctor may ask the mother-to-be to pull her legs toward the stomach.
-This is also called the McRoberts manoeuvre)
+This is also called the McRoberts manoeuvre).

-P – Suprapubic pressure (The baby will be encouraged to rotate by putting pressure on a specific area of the pelvis)
+P – Suprapubic pressure.
+The baby will be encouraged to rotate by putting pressure on a specific area of the pelvis.

 Let’s understand the above treatment procedure in more detail.

 Manoeuvers Used for Shoulder Dystocia:

 - McRoberts Manoeuvre – In this procedure, the mother-to-be’s hips are flexed, and her thighs are positioned up onto her abdomen.
 This is done with the help of nurses and family members present in the delivery room.
 This position flattens the mother’s sacral promontory (inward projecting part of the sacral vertebra) by increasing the angle of inclination between the symphysis pubis (joint between left and right pubic bones).
 This helps orient the symphysis pubis more horizontally to facilitate delivery.